The U.S. Constitution authorizes the federal government to collect various types of taxes from you.

 Similar to the income tax, the rules governing these transfers allow you to reduce or eliminate the possibility of paying tax with credits, exclusions and deductions.
 For example, the annual gift exclusion allows you to make an unlimited number of gifts if the value per recipient is below a certain value.
 A unified credit is also available to every taxpayer.
 Essentially, this credit lets you make additional tax-free gifts when you use up an annual exclusion, but you do have to file a gift tax return.

 The federal estate tax applies to gifts you make at death, rather than while you are alive.
-This covers the money and property you leave to your heirs in a will or through some other method.
+This covers the money and property you leave to your heirs in a will, trust or through some other method.
 Only the value of your estate that exceeds the exemption amount for the year of your death is subject to taxation.
 Although there is some overlap between the gift and estate tax, the exemption works in the same way as for gift tax, but has historically been larger than $1 million.

 Revenue that the federal government raises through the imposition of employment taxes provides the necessary funds to operate social welfare programs such as Medicare and Social Security.
 If you are an employee, you will see these taxes deducted from your paycheck in addition to your federal income tax withholding.